Continued from Musical Adventure #1

 The results of the scribbling were diligently compared, analyzed and put together to make up something that vaguely resembled a recension.

 We even found the guts to propose a couple of those recensions to an Italian music magazine and, miracle above miracle, we got them published.
-The magazine (‘Il Mucchio Selvaggio’ – The Wind Bunch) still exists, though in a totally different form (have a look on Wikipedia.it).
+One of them ended up in the magazine ‘Il Mucchio Selvaggio’ (The Wind Bunch), which existed up to 2018, though in a totally different form (for a brief history, look it up Wikipedia.it).

-A recension on this site’s Music pages will be about this Band, one of my all-times favorites: High Tide.
+A recension on this site’s Music pages will be about one of my all-times favorites: High Tide.

 I edited it lately, to add some extra observations and polish some passages.

-Today the day, no two months pass by without feeling the urge to listen to one of their two albums (the eponymous High Tide or their second Sea Shanties).
+Today the day, no two months pass by without feeling the urge to listen to one of their two albums (the eponymous High Tide or their first work, Sea Shanties).

 This band has made some pieces of music that are still among the most unknown jewels of rock history.